Lazy22zz/UE5-RPG-Combat-Game/README.md

   go to ue's content, create Shared/GameplayAbility folder, then select gameplay/gameplayability blueprint, rename GA_Shared_SpawnWeapon.\
   change the Warrior Ability|Ability Activation Policy to `On Given`.
 - 12, Create weapon Class\
-  In the process of setting up weapon class, we need to understand the weapon class structure:\
+  In the process of setting up the weapon class, we need to understand the weapon class structure:\
   `WarriorWeaponBase`(Handles damage detection) -> `WarriorHeroWeapon`(Weapon data unique to player)\
   In C++, create a new class Actor called `WarriorWeaponBase` under the folder items/weapons\
   Then, create a child class `WarriorHeroWeapon`\